bact/codemeta.github.io/content/_index.md

 _**CodeMeta acts as a vital bridge between these disciplines.**_

+[Aiming to solve this problem](/background), CodeMeta was founded in 2016 by a consortium of researchers.
+Using existing standards such as Schema.org terms and JSON-LD, CodeMeta is now a recognised framework that is employed by a worldwide community of developers, researchers, and archivists.

 When used and maintained in code repositories and software distribution systems, CodeMeta enables the exact version of a library or application, that has been used and cited in scientific and other research, to be reliably identified and reused.

-Created in 2016 by a consortium of researchers, using existing technologies such as Schema.org terms and JSON-LD, CodeMeta is now a recognised framework that is employed by a worldwide community of developers, researchers, and archivists.

 ### Research Software MetaData Guidelines